rustygeldmacher/marmalade/README.md

 # Marmalade

-A Ruby library for helping with the rote, boring part of Google Code Jam puzzles, letting you focus on solving the problem instead of setting up the scaffolding.
+A Ruby library for helping with the boring, mechanical part of Google Code Jam puzzles, letting you focus on solving the problem instead of setting up the scaffolding.

 Most Code Jam input files look like something like this: